vladvintenbakh/CraftMarketplaceDWH/README.md

 - Scripts are **re-runnable**: DDL uses `DROP IF EXISTS` and loads use `MERGE`.
 - If your Postgres version doesn’t support `MERGE`, replace with `INSERT … ON CONFLICT` / `UPDATE` patterns.
 - Keep source-system primary keys stable across runs.

---

-Maintained as part of a data engineering sprint.
-PRs welcome.